Arae: Aeschylus's accounts

 "We (the Erinyes) are the eternal children of Nyx (Night).
 We are called Arai (Arae, Curses) in our homes beneath the earth."

 "Chorus: And it is the eternal rule that drops of blood spilled on the ground demand yet more blood.
 Murder cries out on the Erinys (Fury), which from those killed before brings one ruin in the wake of another.

 Orestes: Alas, you sovereign powers of the world below, behold, you potent Arai (Curses—i.e. the Erinyes) of the slain, behold the remnants of the line of Atreus in their helpless plight, cast out from house and home in dishonor.
 Which way can we turn, O Zeus?"

-"Klytaimestra: 'O Ara (Curse—i.e. the Erinys) [Erinys] that haunts this house (of the Atreides), so hard to wrestle down: how far forward you look!
+"Klytaimnestra: 'O Ara (Curse—i.e. the Erinys) [Erinys] that haunts this house (of the Atreides), so hard to wrestle down: how far forward you look!
 Even what was laid well out of harm's way you bring down with your well-aimed shafts from far off, and you strip me of those I love (i.e. her lover and cohort in murder, Aigisthos), utterly wretched as I am.'"

 "(Eteokles, King of Thebes, prays before the battle of the Seven Against Thebes:) 'O Zeus and Ge (Earth), and gods that guard our city, and Ara (Curse), potent agent of my father's Erinys (Vengeance), do not destroy my city, ripping it up from its foundations, captive of the enemy, a city that speaks in Greece's tongue, and do not destroy our hearths and homes.'"

 "Ah, you (Oedipus) have wreathed your race with many troubles!
 In the final outcome the Arai (Curses—i.e. the Erinyes) have raised their piercing cry, now that the family is turned to flight in all directions."